AlexJReid/blog/content/posts/xllify/index.md

 An XLL is a DLL that exports functions enabling its code to be loaded, unsafely, into Excel.
 A degree in technical archeology is recommended, or failing that an appreciation of all things 1990s.
 Pop some Nirvana (or Spice Girls) onto your MiniDisc player and delve in.
 The C API brings with it exciting features such as dumping garbage into cells, crashing Excel and generally causing chaos.
 When used directly, one must exercise plenty of caution.

 Lack of safety and ancient history complaints aside, **we cannot escape the fact that in certain scenarios, the C API still takes the crown for absolute efficiency and performance.** JavaScript interop performance (not the language itself) can be poor, and Microsoft's own Python support involves a network call: enough said.
-Excel-DNA performance is great, but requires .NET installing (probably a non issue if you target 2.0), C# development chops and Visual Studio for Windows.
+Excel-DNA performance is great, but requires .NET installing (probably a non issue if 2.0 is targetted), C# development chops and Visual Studio for Windows.

 What if there was an easy way of leveraging the speed of the C API, [safely exposed](https://luau.org/sandbox) through a fast, yet simple scripting language, with no dependency hell or complicated development setup?

 ### Hello, xllify

-**xllify is an API that takes your Lua functions and emits you a signed, ready to go XLL to load into Excel.** Developers download a simple interpreter for their Mac, Linux and Windows (or CI environment) to develop and test their functions locally, ahead of submitting them to be converted into an XLL.
+**xllify is an API that takes your Lua functions and emits a signed, ready to go XLL to load into Excel.** Developers download a simple interpreter for their Mac, Linux and Windows (or CI environment) to develop and test their functions locally, ahead of submitting them to be converted into an XLL.

 A trivial example would be: